baraley/Gallery/README.md

 * Show photos and collections feeds
 * Search photos and collections
-* Show liked photos of the logged-in user
-* Edit logged-in user data
-* Like/Unlike photos
 * Portrait/Landscape orientation
+* Custom layout
 * Sharing
+* Authentication
+	* Show liked photos of the authenticated user
+	* Edit user data
+	* Like/Unlike photos

 ## Used